aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

 Created the CoverType folder in the Admin/Views .
 Added the Razor View Index file in it.
 Added the code in the Index file.
 Later added the CoverType.js file in the wwwroot/JS file.

+Next I added the upsert file into the CoverType folder.
+And edit the symbolic code for the edit and delete.